ssg/streetcoder/README.md

 # about

-This repository contains example code snippets referenced in my book [Street Coder](https://www.manning.com/books/street-coder) published by Manning Books.
+This repository contains example code snippets referenced in my book [Street Coder](https://streetcoder.org) published by Manning Books.

 # requirements

-Most of the code requires at least .NET Core SDK 3.1 to be built.
-You can download the latest
-.NET SDK at [Microsoft's download page](https://dotnet.microsoft.com/download).
+Most of the code requires at least .NET 5 to be built with one project being in .NET Framework which is required for the migration example.
+You can download the latest .NET SDK at [Microsoft's download page](https://dotnet.microsoft.com/download).

 I used [Visual Studio 2019](https://visualstudio.microsoft.com/vs/)